-Depending on the severity of the infraction under this policy, student sanctions may include but are not limited to: written warning to be retained in the student's file, parental notification, educational sanctions (workshop attendance, research/reflection papers), disciplinary probation, referral for appropriate rehabilitation, substance abuse assessment, loss of privileges, suspension, dismissal, and prosecution to the fullest extent of the law.
+Depending on the severity of the infraction under this policy, student sanctions may include but are not limited to: written warning to be retained in the student's file, parental notification, educational sanctions (workshop attendance, research/reflection papers), disciplinary probation, referral for appropriate rehabilitation, substance abuse assessment\, loss of privileges, suspension, dismissal, and prosecution to the fullest extent of the law.

-Students whose alcohol or drug use results in harm or the threat of harm to themselves, others in the College community, or to LIBI's property, regardless of the location of the incident, may face disciplinary action by the College up to and including expulsion and/or arrest.
+\ Students whose alcohol or drug use results in harm or the threat of harm to themselves, others in the College community, or to LIBI's property, regardless of the location of the incident, may face disciplinary action by the College up to and including expulsion and/or arrest.

 If deemed necessary by the President, the Provost, or the Student Disciplinary Hearing Committee, a student accused of violating LIBI's drug-related policies may be required to submit to testing for the presence of illegal substances.
 In these cases, students will be required to get drug-tested by a medical professional at the student's expense as often as deemed necessary by the College.
 The student will be required to submit results of the tests to the appropriate administrator.
 Any student whose test results indicate continued drug use may face additional disciplinary action by the College up to and including expulsion.
+Drug abuse is defined by the National Institute on Drug Abuse (NIH) as "the use of illegal drugs or the inappropriate use of prescription drugs.